Canon 1D Mark II N vs Nikon D3S

 Feature comparison: Canon 1D Mark II N vs Nikon D3S

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark II N and the D3S are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D3S has a higher magnification than the one of the 1D Mark II N (0.70x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II N and Nikon D3S along with similar information for a selection of comparators.

 The 1D Mark II N writes its imaging data to Compact Flash or SD cards, while the D3S uses Compact Flash cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.